Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Related Work

 We use a distance-based agent-entity graph similar to Entity-Message Passing (EMP) \cite{EMP}.
-However, the EMP architecture assumes that the agents have access to the positions of all entities in the environment at the beginning of the episode, which is not possible in the navigation setting where there are occluded static or dynamic obstacles.
-By contrast, our model does not require information on the positions of all entities at the beginning of the episode.
+However, the EMP architecture assumes that the agents have access to the positions of all entities in the environment at the beginning of the episode, which is not possible if there are occluded static or dynamic obstacles.
+By contrast, our model does not make this assumption.